Monument to the Defenders of Bauska: Controversy

 Criticism centers on allegations that the monument glorifies Nazism.

-The Russian embassy in Riga condemned the unveiling of the monument, alleging the Latvians were Nazis, saying that:

 The Foreign Ministry of Belarus called erecting the monument a "clear desecration of the memory of the fallen," alleging the Latvian Legion were criminals who killed Belarusian partisans and civilians.
 The Foreign Minister of Israel has expressed a protest on behalf of the government at a meeting with the Latvian Foreign Minister.
 Israeli deputy minister Marina Solodkin requested her government denounce the honoring of the Latvian Legion (Waffen SS), who she alleges were Nazi accomplices guilty of crimes against humanity.